stephencroberts/dotfiles/modules/dev-tools/README.md

 Nested libs work in conjunction with other ways of generating those databases, for instance when `npm install` is executed to generate a database for `node_modules`.

-## Direnv

-Any time a project is cloned, a `.envrc` file is created in the project to effectively enable direnv which will run the dir lib scripts that are used for the integrations.